JRMurr/JRMurr.github.io/src/content/blog/tix/vibe-coding-a-type-checkerlsp-for-nix.md

 layout: PostSimple
 ---

+<video src="/blog/tix/type-error.webm" loop muted playsinline controls style="max-width: 100%; max-height: 500px; display: block; margin: 0 auto;"></video>

 I've started working on [Tix](https://github.com/JRMurr/tix) a custom type checker in early 2025.
 I didn't really know what to expect but I felt like this should be possible.
 I wanted TypeScript for Nix.
 We can do a lot of inference to help and use type annotations for the really nasty parts.
 When I started, It was my first time really using LLMs to help with coding.
 At that time I only used chatgpt to help me find papers, ask questions about those papers, and write small functions.
 Most of the code then was done by me.

-I hit a wall and life happened so I put the the project down for the rest of the year.
+I hit a wall and life happened so I put the project down for the rest of the year.
 Now in 2026 I came back to Tix with agentic coding tools and we have done A LOT.
 Now most of the code has been written by claude.

 I split this post up into two main parts, an overview of Tix that will focus on the features of the LSP and type checker and some implementation details.

 The second part is my thoughts/experience of using agentic coding tools since this project was my first real deep dive into them.

 If you have a negative opinion of vibe coding, I totally get it.
-I hope you can still find tix useful (IT SO GOOD).
+I hope you can still find tix useful.

 <TOCInline asDisclosure />